bryan-limbo/Rockbuster_Analysis/README.md

 # Rockbuster_Analysis

-A data analysis project based on a fictional movie rental company called Rockbuster Stealth LLC.
-This project utilizes SQL to answer key questions to strengthen their company strategy and is part of the Career Foundry Data Analytics Program.
+A data analysis project from the Career Foundry Data Analytics program.
+This project utilizes SQL to provide data-driven answers for a fictional company called Rockbuster Stealth LLC, and to help aid their upcoming company strategy.